Razziaftab/rexx-code-challenge/README.md

 This challenge will more be optimized like this:

-- **Data save in different tables Like I tried in "DataForMultipleTables.php".**
-- **If JSON data having "customer_id" it will be easy to store data in optimize way.**
-- **We can also apply the pagination on view page if data will be large overtime.**
+- **I can also apply the pagination on view page if data will be large overtime.**
+- **View Layer will be implemented in more proper way.**
 - **Use the proper structure using classes and directories.**